-We're learning more about The Lord of the Rings Amazon show that's coming to take us back to Middle Earth.
+We're learning more about The Lord of the Rings Amazon show, The Rings of Power that's coming to take us back to Middle Earth.
 Not only is it one of the most highly-anticipated shows in the production pipeline, even though it doesn’t have an official premiere date, but it's a prequel to the LOTR movies we've seen so far.

 - What we know about the Mortal Kombat movie